AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

     ]).minimumSize(2).maximumSize(40);
 ```

-As you can see, we've categoriesed chart ad **bubble**, set attribute that defines bar category into first and second
+As you can see, we've categoriesed chart at **bubble()** method, set parameters that defines bar category into first
-columns and attribute that defines bubble size into third one.
+and second columns and parameter that defines bubble size into third one.

 Here it is - AnyChart can now visualize your data.
 You can launch it in playground and modify it.